There is no better way for a man to subtly demonstrate his sense of style than through a wristwatch.

 However, you shouldn’t put this to the test.

-Another catch with sapphire has to do around its impact resistance.
+Another catch with sapphire has to do with its impact resistance.

 According to watch enthusiasts that hang out in popular forums like watchuseek, they generally agree that sapphire does tend to show blemishes when impacted by a foreign object.

-While this may sound undesirable, its important to note that this is in extreme conditions and likely not applicable for 99% of men out there who don’t find themselves in precarious situations on a daily basis.
+While this may sound undesirable, it’s important to note that this is in extreme conditions and likely not applicable for 99% of men out there who don’t find themselves in precarious situations daily.

-With the high end quality that you get when picking up a sapphire crystal window for your next wristwatch, don’t expect a modest price tag.
+With the high-end quality you get when picking up a sapphire crystal window for your next wristwatch, don’t expect a modest price tag.

-In fact, most of the sapphire crystal watches we rounded up for this article had a price tag north of $300, with the only exception being the Tissot T-Classic Desire Watch.
+In fact, most of the sapphire crystal watches we rounded up for this article had a price tag north of $300.

 Mineral: The second best watch crystal available for wristwatches is mineral.
-Essentially a glass composition, mineral is susceptible to scratching, however, like glass, is pretty inexpensive.
+Essentially a glass composition, mineral is susceptible to scratching; however, like glass, it is pretty inexpensive.

-Acrylic is used on watches due to their incredibly low price point.
+Acrylic is used on watches due to its incredibly low price point.